-Stumped on what to write in your headline on LinkedIn?
+LinkedIn headlines for sales professionals are extremely important and need to be prioritized.
 The best LinkedIn profiles out there skip the default of “Current Job Title.”
 The problem with this format is that it doesn’t portray who you help, how you help, or what you actually do.

 Merely listing your job title doesn’t speak to your prospects at all.
 Mario wrote about the importance of buyer-centricity in your LinkedIn headline when he revealed the ways to enhance your LinkedIn profile headline.

 Make more of an impact by showing what you do and how you help.
 It’s also a great place to plug in a keyword or two.
 You want people to keep reading your profile and search for more information.
 Think of it as the title of a blog post.
 It should be intriguing, search-friendly, and entice you to read the article – or in this case, the rest of your LinkedIn profile.